atrauzzi/laravel-drydock/readme.md

  - Postgres 9.5.*
  - Redis 3.0.*
  - RabbitMQ 3.6.*
+ - JSPM

 I've thrown together some inline controllers in `routes.php` that you can use to see the environment and verify that the queues are working.
+Be sure to delete them before going live with any containers generated from this project.

 ### Local Development